ShashankE/StockPredictionModel/README.md

 # StockPredictionModel

-This program is designed to help predict the stock prices of any valid stock ticker using a machine learning model.

 # Usage

 To use this program, you will need to run two scripts:

 StockModelTraining.ipynb: This script loads and creates a pickle file with the machine learning model.
 This script only needs to be run once to generate the model.

 StockPredictionApp.ipynb: This script loads the trained model and allows you to input any valid stock ticker to train/predict the model off of.
 You can run these scripts using Jupyter Notebook or any other similar environment.